All Episodes

 You should get it for free at freedomain.com slash books.

-This is uh the argument that I had with Dr. John last night, which is if there are space aliens, and actually I had a thought about this, I'll sort of mention it at some point, but I'll throw it in here as a bookmark.
+This is the argument that I had with Dr. John last night, which is if there are space aliens, and actually I had a thought about this.

-So if there are space aliens living on Alpha Centauri that have minds to some degree analogous to human minds, in other words, uh they've evolved and so on, then would they be covered by morals and ethics?
+So if there are space aliens living on Alpha Centauri that have minds to some degree analogous to human minds, in other words, they've evolved and so on, then would they be covered by morals and ethics?

-And yeah, of course, to me they would.
+And yeah, of course, to me, they would.

 Right?

-Now all life originates in a state of nature, and all life originates in violence and theft.
+Now, all life originates in a state of nature, and all life originates in violence and theft.

-I mean, there's predators, there's prey and uh animals steal from each other all the time, and uh so I mean it's not it's not it's violence, not murder.
+I mean, there's predators, there's prey, and animals steal from each other all the time.

-And so all life that is sentient and conscious will have passed through uh violence and theft and rape, or you know, forced sexual contact, I mean we don't accuse we don't send dolphins to jail for sorry, I just about to walk into a giant spider web, and I don't hugely want to.
+And so all life that is sentient and conscious will have passed through violence and theft and rape or, you know, forced sexual contact.

-You know that feeling where you get wrapped in that spider web around your calf, and then you just wait for that little prick of a bite, and followed by a strange Australian death.
+You know that feeling where you get wrapped in that spider web around your calf and then you just wait for that little prick of a bite and followed by a strange Australian death.

 Anyway, that's the fear.